Parallels Desktop for Mac: Version 16

 On April 14, 2021, Parallels updated the software to version 16.5, notably adding support for Apple silicon-based Macs.
-On such Macs, only ARM-compatible OSes can be run in VMs; Parallels does not emulate the x86 architecture.
+On such Macs, only ARM-compatible OSes can be run in VMs; Parallels does not yet emulate the x86 architecture.
 Supported guest OSes include Windows Insider builds of Windows 10 (as no retail ARM versions of Windows 10 nor installation disk images for such versions are publicly available), as well as ARM builds of various Linux distributions.

 Version 17

 Released August 10, 2021, Parallels Desktop 17 for Mac comes with the following highlights: